chitsikaR/WelpDemonstrator/README.rst

 Credits
 -------
-* To everyone who has help me develop this API
+* To everyone who helped me develop this API and contributes to bug fixes

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.